AI Summary

 Before you dive in, make sure WPForms is installed and activated on your site.
 Then, create a new form or open an existing one for editing.

-1. Adding Your “Other” Selection and Input Fields
+Adding Your Fields

 Next, add an input field such as a Single Line Text field or a Paragraph field.
 Open its field options and customize its label and description so users know to enter their “Other” selection in this field.